generate_before_header

 Right-Wing Justification and Spin

 • Some on the Right originally tried to blame left-wing Antifa activists for attacking the Capitol while carrying Trump signs.
-Prominent proponents of this unfounded theory included Reps.
-Brooks, Gaetz, and Gosar.
+Prominent proponents of this unfounded theory included U.S. Reps.
+Mo Brooks (R–Ala.), Matt Gaetz (R-Fla.), and Paul Gosar (R-Ariz.).

-• Those on the Right have also tried to minimize the importance of the House Select Committee investigating the Jan.
-6 insurrection.
+• GOP politicians also tried to minimize the importance of the House Select Committee investigating the attack on the Capitol.
 Sen. Josh Hawley (R-Mo.) said he was paying “zero attention” to the hearings, while former Trump administration official Peter Navarro, who was subpoenaed by the Justice Department for his role in the insurrection, said, “It’s something straight out of Stalin and the cultural revolution.
 It’s a show trial, that’s all it is.”
 For its part, Fox News initially refused to air the hearings.